wp-plugins/imdb-connector/readme.txt

 For more detailed instructions and additional information, please see the official documentary on [www.koljanolte.com/wordpress/plugins/imdb-connector/](http://www.koljanolte.com/wordpress/plugins/imdb-connector/).

 = Installation =

+1. Install IMDb Connector either through WordPress' native plugin installer (Plugins > Install) or copy the "imdb-connector" folder into your /wp-content/plugins/ directory.
+2. Activate the plugin in the plugin section of your admin interface.
+3. Go to Settings > IMDb Connector to customize the plugin as desired.

 = Usage =
 IMDb Connector can be used in several different ways: